marmelab/react-admin/docs/Breadcrumb.md

 The breadcrumb path can complement and/or replace navigation menus, back buttons, page titles, and site maps.
 It's a small but effective navigation control.

-React-admin's `<Breadcrumb>` is not a pure UI component that you use in each individual page to manually render a breadcrumb path (for that, you can use [Material-UI's `<Breadcrumbs>`](https://mui.com/material-ui/react-breadcrumbs/)).
+React-admin's `<Breadcrumb>` is not a pure UI component that you use in each  page to manually render a breadcrumb path (for that, you can use [Material-UI's `<Breadcrumbs>`](https://mui.com/material-ui/react-breadcrumbs/)).
 It's a smart component designed to be inserted in the application layout that renders the breadcrumb path of the current page.
 Breadcrumb items can be completely customized, and may include data from the current context (e.g. the name or title of the current record).

 ## Usage